thingsplex/docs/thingsplex-system/docker.md

 docker network create tplex-net
 ```

-Next step is optional but might be helpfull if you preffer to manage docker over nice UI.
+The next step is optional but might be helpful if you prefer to manage docker over friendly UI.

 ```
 docker run -d -p 8000:8000 -p 9443:9443 --name portainer \